CCAT: Design, Implementation, and Testing of a System to Read Out over 10,000 280 GHz KIDs using RFSoC Electronics: Readout Hardware and Software

-Since the tones are placed statically, the VNA-style sweeps are achieved by uniformly sweeping all of the tones through shifts in the NCLO frequency.
-The complex forward transmission of each tone is recorded at every frequency and saved as individual NumPy files per readout chain on the RFSoC.
+Since the tones are placed statically, the frequency sweeps are achieved by uniformly sweeping all of the tone frequencies via shifts in the NCLO frequency.
+The complex forward transmission of each tone is recorded at every frequency shift, and the data is saved as individual NumPy files per readout chain on the RFSoC.
 The data is also published to the Redis server so that it can be saved on the control computer.
-Publishing data through the Redis server is sufficient for the VNA-style sweeps but cannot be used to transmit time-ordered data streams due to the much higher data volumes and required timing precision.
-Instead, time-ordered data is packetized by the FPGA and streamed to the control computer using User Datagram Protocol (UDP).
-The core data stored in each packet are the complex transmission of each tone (separated into 32-bit in-phase $I$ and quadrature $Q$ components where $S_{21} = I + iQ$) and the timestamp, which is synced to the control computer using PTP.
-A sampling rate of $512\cdot10^6/1024^2\approx 488.28$ Hz is planned for in-field operation but measurements with higher sampling rates can be taken.
+Publishing data through the Redis server is sufficient for the frequency sweeps but cannot be used to transmit TOD streams due to the much higher data volumes and required timing precision.
+Instead, TODs are packaged by the FPGA and streamed to the control computer using User Datagram Protocol (UDP) data packets \cite{Sinclair2022}.
+The core data stored in each packet are the complex transmission of each tone (separated into 32-bit in-phase $I$ and quadrature $Q$ components where $S_{21} = I + iQ$) and the timestamp at the end of data accumulation by the ADC, which is synced to the control computer using PTP.
+A sampling rate of $512\cdot10^6/1024^2\approx 488.28$ Hz is planned for in-field operation, but measurements with higher sampling rates can be taken.
 On the control computer, the UDP packets are captured using the Dockerized \textit{rfsoc-streamer}\footnote{\url{https://github.com/ccatobs/rfsoc-streamer}} software and packaged into the SPT-3G G3 file format\footnote{\url{https://github.com/CMB-S4/spt3g_software}}.
 A dedicated \textit{rfsoc-streamer} instance is employed for each RF chain to allow for scalability without data loss.
-The G3 files provide a compression factor of $\sim$2 and store the data as segmented ``G3 frames'' of a user-specified length.
-The G3 frames allow efficient loading of subsets of the data without requiring the full data set to be loaded into memory.
+The G3 files provide a compression factor of $\sim$2, and each file stores the data as segmented ``G3 frames'' of a user-specified length.
+The G3 frames allow for efficient loading of subsets of the data without requiring the full data set to be loaded into memory.
 Together, the \textit{primecam\_readout} and \textit{rfsoc-streamer} software packages are sufficient for reading out KIDs with a RFSoC.
-The \textit{primecam\_readout} software, however, requires some low level knowledge of the KID readout scheme to properly initialize the RFSoC boards, generate tones, and take data.
-The low level implementation accommodates flexibility in the readout, but is not ideal for in-field operation in which a consistent, streamlined readout pipeline is preferable.
-The \textit{ccatkidlib} software is under active development and facilitates higher level operation of the RFSoCs by combining the low level \textit{primecam\_readout} commands into high level commands corresponding to general KID tuning and data acquisition operations.
+The \textit{primecam\_readout} software, however, requires low-level knowledge of the KID readout scheme to properly initialize the RFSoC boards, generate tones, and take data.
+The low-level implementation accommodates flexibility in the readout but is not ideal for in-field operation during which a consistent, streamlined readout pipeline is preferable.
+The \textit{ccatkidlib}\footnote{\url{https://github.com/ccatobs/ccatkidlib}} software is under active development and facilitates higher level operation of the RFSoCs by combining the low-level \textit{primecam\_readout} commands into high-level commands corresponding to general KID tuning and data acquisition operations.
 To ensure reproducibility and aid in troubleshooting, relevant system state information about the control computer, RFSoCs, receiver, and detectors is saved in YAML files alongside every data file produced by \textit{ccatkidlib}.
 The \textit{primecam\_readout} commands are run by \textit{ccatkidlib} through a Simons Observatory (SO) Observatory Control System (OCS) agent \cite{Koopman2024}.
 Using an intermediary OCS agent allows \textit{primecam\_readout} to run in an isolated Docker container environment and allows access to the full suite of tools developed by SO for monitoring and logging the status of OCS agents.
-The OCS agent is also used to monitor the storage space on each board and the temperatures of the FPGA fabric and processor subsystem.
+The OCS agent is also used to monitor the storage space of each RFSoC board and the temperatures of the FPGA fabric and ARM processor.